History of Kombucha - Introduction.

 "The etymology of kombucha is uncertain; however, it is speculated that it is a misapplied loanword from Japanese.
 It has been hypothesized that English speakers mistook the Japanese word kombucha to mean fermented tea, when in fact, fermented tea in Japanese is called kōcha kinoko (紅茶キノコ, "red tea mushroom")."

-The word "Kombucha" creates quite a problem for modern commercial brewers in Japan, as when they call their fermented tea as "Kombucha", they create a confusion among their clientele who is familiar with the tea, made from seaweed. (see here)
+The word "Kombucha" creates quite a problem for modern commercial brewers in Japan, as when they call their fermented tea "Kombucha", they create a confusion among their clientele who is familiar with the tea, made from seaweed with the same name. (see here)

-When we look at China, the word Kombucha is also quite unknown, as people who brew Kombucha call it "Hongcha Jun" 红茶菌 ("red tea fungus") (here).
+When we look at China, the word Kombucha is also quite unknown, as people who brew Kombucha over there, call it "Hongcha Jun" 红茶菌 ("red tea fungus") (here).

 There's actually a funny story about that.
-We opened our place in 2015, and we have Chinese store called "China Kultur" in our neighborhood.
-The place has lovely owners.
+We opened our place in 2015, and we have a Chinese store called "China Kultur" in our neighborhood.
+This place has lovely owners.

 They were always walking past our place, but could not figure out what we were making, as Kombucha (as in Kombucha Cafe or Bärbucha Kombucha) did not mean anything to them.